 Where do I submit data in Santa Clara County?

 data system, sponsored by California Department of Public Health, for surveillance data.
 Laboratories may submit data electronically to CalREDIE using the Electronic Laboratory Reporting (ELR) module.
 The ELR module of CalREDIE will satisfy Meaningful Use requirements.
-For more information about ELR and to obtain instructions on sending data via ELR, please visit the CalREDIE Electronic Lab Reporting (ELR) page
+Register with the CDPH HIE Gateway.

-.
+The Gateway will then instruct you on how to submit data to CalREDIE.
 Note that EPs cannot choose the Electronic Laboratory Reporting requirement to fulfill Meaningful Use.
+Syndromic Surveillance Data